Health Policy Brief Series

 We publish selected briefs on our website and in coordination with the journal, Policy, Politics, & Nursing Practice.
 We accept 5-10 peer-reviewed policy briefs in the series.
 Each individual or team whose brief is selected for publication will receive a $1,000 honorarium once their brief is published online.

-Germack, H. (2020) Ensuring Access to Treatment for Opioid Use Disorder.
+Germack, H. (2020) Ensuring Access to Treatment for Opdsioid Use Disorder.

 Kozhimannil, K., Almanza, J., & Hardeman, R. (2020).
 Racial and ethnic diversity in the nursing workforce: a focus on maternity care.